Ashfika-Lira/time-keepers-new-client/README.md

 ### `add a product`

-an admin can add a bike
+an admin can add a watch